apurvashinde01/dribbler/README.md

 # dribbler
- A simple game developed to get begin with Angular.
+ A simple game developed to begin with Angular.